vlkv/hackernoon_article_1/README.md

 Tnen, we call Karmem to deserialize the bytes in the resulting buffer into the `DataResponse` struct instance `resp` and use the data from there (in our example this usage is a simple printing of the `resp.NumbersGreaterK` to the standard output).
 After we used the resulting data we call `Free` on the `respPtr` because it is the host's responsibility to free that memory buffer which was allocated by the guest code on the guest side.
-End of the story!
+End of story!

 ## How to run the complete example